NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 It implements the `IAggregationOperator<T, T>` interface.
 The generic type `T` is restricted to `struct`, `IAdditiveIdentity<T, T>`, and `IAdditionOperators<T, T, T>`, signifying that only value types with both the additive identity and the `+` operator implemented are suitable.
 The `Seed` initializes the sum using the additive identity.
 The `Invoke()` methods straightforwardly perform the addition operation for either a single `T` value or a `Vector<T>` of values.

 The transform operator is utilized to apply a transformation to the source elements before aggregation.
 For instance, consider an operation that calculates the sum of the squares of all elements in the source.
-This operation can be used to find the length of a vector with n dimensions.
+This operation can be employed to compute the square of the length of any n-dimensional vector.
 It can be implemented as follows:

 ```csharp
 public static T SumOfSquares<T>(ReadOnlySpan<T> source)